google/swiftshader/README.md

 The SPIR-V XML registry file is updated by Khronos whenever a new enum range is allocated.

 Pull requests can be made to
 - request allocation of new enum ranges in the XML registry file
 - reserve specific tokens in the JSON grammar

+### Reserving tokens in the JSON grammar

+Care should be taken to follow existing precedent in populating the details of reserved tokens.
+This includes:
+- pointing to what extension has more information, when possible
+- keeping enumerants in numeric order
+- when there are aliases, listing the preferred spelling first
+- adding the statement `"version" : "None"`

 ## How to install the headers